 Dr. McKeon was named an “Atlanta Lawyer of the Year” in 2018 for Biotechnology Law and in 2012 for Patent Law by The Best Lawyers in America®.
-She was also listed in The Best Lawyers in America® for Patent Law and Biotechnology and Life Sciences Law in 2021 and each of the 12 years immediately preceding.
+She was also listed in The Best Lawyers in America® for Patent Law and Biotechnology and Life Sciences Law in 2022 and each of the 13 years immediately preceding.
 Dr. McKeon was also named a 2022 "Atlanta Lawyer of the Year" in the area of Biotechnology and Life Sciences by The Best Lawyers in America®.
 She has been recognized annually since 2009 by Chambers USA: America’s Leading Lawyers, which stated she “has a respected postdoctoral academic background and is highly regarding for her ‘great depth of knowledge’, particularly in biotech matters.”
-Dr. McKeon was named a Georgia “Super Lawyer” in 2020 and each of the 12 years immediately preceding, a "Top 50 Women Georgia Super Lawyer" in 2019 and each of the six years immediately preceding, and a "Top 100 Georgia Super Lawyer” in 2016 by Super Lawyers magazine.
-In 2020, she was recommended by Legal 500 US for Patent Prosecution.
+Dr. McKeon was named a Georgia “Super Lawyer” in 2022 and each of the 14 years immediately preceding, a "Top 50 Women Georgia Super Lawyer" in 2019 and each of the six years immediately preceding, and a "Top 100 Georgia Super Lawyer” in 2016 by Super Lawyers magazine.
+In 2020 and 2021, she was recommended by Legal 500 US for Patent Prosecution.
 Dr. McKeon is a recipient of the 2019 SEBIO Leadership Award and the 2013 Georgia Bio Community Award.
 She was recognized by Georgia Bio for "being that rare combination of scientific expertise, legal acumen and sociability that affords her a broad role in the Georgia life sciences community.”
-Dr. McKeon was named one of the "Top 10 IP Stars of the Top 250 Women in IP" in 2013 and 2016 and recognized as an "IP Star" in 2020 and the seven years immediately preceding by Managing Intellectual Property magazine.
+Dr. McKeon was named one of the "Top 10 IP Stars of the Top 250 Women in IP" in 2013 and 2016 and recognized as an "IP Star" in 2022 and the nine years immediately preceding by Managing Intellectual Property magazine.
 She was named as one of Georgia Trend's 2018 "Legal Elite" for Intellectual Property Law.
-Dr. McKeon was named a top patent practitioner in 2014-2020 by IAM Patent 1000 – The World’s Leading Patent Practitioners.
+Dr. McKeon was named a top patent practitioner in 2014-2021 by IAM Patent 1000 – The World’s Leading Patent Practitioners.
 She was named by Legal Media Group in its 2014 and 2016-2019 Expert Guide to the World’s Leading Women in Business Law.
 Dr. McKeon was selected as a “Life Science Star” in the 2016 edition of LMG Life Sciences.
 She is AV Preeminent® rated by Martindale-Hubbell.*